ahadjawaid/multi-armed-bandits/README.md

 _, reward, _, _, _ = env.step()
 ```

-And if you want to define your own multi armed bandit with your own configuration you can do it as shown
+And if you want to define your own customly configured multi-armed bandit you can do it as shown:

 ```python
 from multi_armed_bandits.envs import MultiArmedBanditEnv